 Save The Drama [Momma]

-The great thing about inviting actual friends to your parties is that friends are “get you.”
-Friends watch out for one another.
+The great thing about inviting actual friends to your parties is that friends”get you.”
+They watch out for one another.
 Prevent people from getting unnecessarily offended or from getting into harms way by surrounding them with people who have their best interests at heart.

 Emphasize the value of being a good host to your brothers prior to a party.
 That does not mean you cannot have a good time, but the best fraternities throw parties for their guests.
 Make your guests count, make your party enjoyable, and you will find an improved reputation.
 Ensure your guests are having a good time and you can have a good time too!